almamedia-open-source/cdk-project-stack/README.md

 ### Stack Name

+The construct ID given to stack instance is used as a "base name" (e.g. `MyExampleStack`) for the stack:

 |     Runtime Context via CLI     |                       Value                        |
 | :------------------------------ | :------------------------------------------------- |
 | `-c account=dev -c env=staging` | `MyCoolProject-Environment-Staging-MyExampleStack` |